mtandon09/CCBR_GATK4_Exome_Seq_Pipeline/config_tests/README.md

 ---------------------------------------------------
 ## Add copy number variant (CNV) calling

-This is the relevant split of the [config file to include CNV calling](https://github.com/mtandon09/exome_pipeline_dev_mt/blob/main/config_tests/example_configs/withcnv.json).
+This is the relevant bit of the [config file to include CNV calling](https://github.com/mtandon09/exome_pipeline_dev_mt/blob/main/config_tests/example_configs/withcnv.json).
 `CNV_CALLING` can be set to any of (case-insensitive) `true`, `t`, or `yes`.
 ```
 ...